YCbCr444/Auto-Target-Encoder-Improved/README.md

 The script needs to select sample clips from every video for analysis, but not all videos are structured the same way.
 To handle this, it uses a tiered fallback system to guarantee a successful analysis every time.

 * **Attempt #1: Tier 1 (Scene Detection)**
-    The script first tries the fastest method: using FFmpeg to detect distinct scene changes.
-This is ideal for movies and TV shows.
-However, it can fail on content with very long, static shots like presentations or gameplay videos.
+    The script first tries FFmpeg to detect distinct scene changes.

 * **Attempt #2: Tier 2 (SmartFrames)**
     If Tier 1 fails to find enough scene changes, the script **automatically falls back** to the more robust SmartFrames analysis.
-This method analyzes keyframe density and is more reliable, but slightly slower.
+This method analyzes keyframe density and is more reliable.

 * **Guaranteed Success: Tier 3 (Time Intervals)**
     If a video is highly unusual and even SmartFrames fails (e.g., a screen recording with no keyframes), the script **falls back a final time** to a foolproof method: selecting clips at simple, evenly-spaced intervals.